rubygems/bundler/README.markdown

 following is an example.
 For more information, refer to Bundler::Dsl.

     # Add :gemcutter as a source that Bundler will use to find gems listed
     # in the manifest.
 At least one source should be listed.
-URLs maybe also
+URLs may also
     # be used, such as http://gems.github.com.
     #
     source :gemcutter